sampie777/obs-scene-timer/README.md

 The clients will purely rely on the information they get from the server.
 The server will send all clients a message when the timer changes (every second).
 This message includes the elapsed time, remaining time, current scene, and even tell if the client must show the time limit approaching/exceeded warnings.
 Due to network delays, the clients may be slightly lagging behind.

 When a client instance is started while previously connected to OBS itself, that connection will be closed.

+#### Grouping

+Scenes can be grouped together.
+The result of this is that the timer doesn't reset when the new scene from a scene change is in the same group as the previous scene.
+This may be useful in scenarios where you want the timer to continue counting when switching between multiple camera-angle-scenes, for example.

+Scenes can be grouped in numerous groups using the Group Settings window under Tools -> Group Settings.
+Or by pressing `CTRL + ALT + G`.
+Add a scene to a group by checking the checkbox in the desired group column and on the same row as the desired scene.
+(Assigning only one scene to a group is useless.)

 #### Themes